The phrase not the sharpest tool in the shed means someone who is thought to be unintelligent in some way; slow to perceive or understand something.

-Note: A similar expression with the same meaning is “(he/she’s) not the brightest bulb in the box.”
+Note: There is a similar expression with the same meaning as this one that goes “(he/she’s) not the brightest bulb in the box.”

 The Origin Of ‘Not The Sharpest Tool In The Shed’

-So how long have people been using this metaphor that compares people to blunt shed tools?
-While the origin of the saying is unclear, it looks like it originated fairly recently.
-Why do I say that?
-Because the earliest I could find it in print is from the Colorado Springs Gazette Telegraph newspaper, July 1994.
-There’s a part from it that reads:
+Anyways, how long have people been using this saying?
+Not long; it looks like this metaphor originated fairly recently.
+Why is that?
+Because the earliest I could find it in print is from the Colorado Springs Gazette Telegraph newspaper, July 1994:

 “Critics said that Cliburn was an intuitive artist, and that once his intuition was exhausted, he had little else to say about a piece — which was a fancy way of saying that Cliburn wasn’t the sharpest tool in the shed.”

 I’m unable to find the term from an earlier date than the quote above.
-To me, this suggests that it probably originated sometime during the late 20th century.
+This could suggest that the expression originated sometime during the late 20th century.

-- When it comes to cooking, Rob is not exactly the sharpest tool in the shed.
-That’s why he keeps his meals simple most of the time.
-At least they still taste good.
+- If we’re talking about cooking, Rob is not exactly the sharpest tool in the shed.
+While his meals are basic most of the time, he still manages to make them taste good.